ayushshrivastv/Scalable-cToken/ARCHITECTURE.md

 3. **Throughput Optimization**: Light Protocol enables minting up to 1,000 tokens per transaction, compared to just 1 with traditional NFTs.

 4. **Cost Reduction**: Using Light Protocol's compressed token standard drastically reduces the cost of minting and distributing tokens, making it economically viable for events of any size.

+5. **Technical Implementation**: The system uses Light Protocol's stateless.js and compressed-token libraries to handle the ZK proofs and state compression operations.

 ## Data Structure